Python-Markdown/markdown/docs/extensions/api.md

 ## Working with Raw HTML {: #working_with_raw_html }

-Occasionally an extension may need to call out to a third party library which returns a pre-made string of raw HTML, which needs to be inserted into the document unmodified.
+Occasionally an extension may need to call out to a third party library which returns a pre-made string of raw HTML that needs to be inserted into the document unmodified.
 Raw strings can be stashed for later retrieval using an `htmlStash` instance, rather than converting them into `ElementTree` objects.
 A raw string (which may or may not be raw HTML) passed to `self.md.htmlStash.store()` will be saved to the stash and a placeholder string will be returned which should be inserted into the tree instead.
 After the tree is